 Do you need help?

 Eating disorders can be treated, and residential treatment at Selah House provides clients with Christ-centered eating disordered treatment that focuses on the individual and not the symptoms.
-As part of our holistic approach, we provide evidenced-based treatment interventions such as Dialectical Behavioral Therapy (DBT) and Cognitive Behavioral Therapy (CBT).
+As part of our holistic approach, we provide evidence-based treatment interventions such as Dialectical Behavioral Therapy (DBT) and Cognitive Behavioral Therapy (CBT).
 Clients also collaborate with other women struggling with an eating disorder in group therapy sessions, which offer an opportunity to learn and process together.
 Group members learn they are not alone in their struggle and develop compassion and empathy for themselves and each other.

 As a family member or friend, it is more than acceptable to let someone know you are worried about them.
 Moreover, stress that you love and support them.
 If someone you love is experiencing distress around food and eating, talk to a doctor or therapist.
 Reach out for help.
 The answer to can’t you just eat is likely much more difficult than “just eat.”
 In fact, reach out to our staff today at 866-324-8081.